10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 <h2 id="core-web-vitals" class="anchor-heading">Core Web Vitals {% include Util/link_anchor anchor="core-web-vitals" %} {% include Util/top %}</h2>
 [Web Vitals](https://web.dev/vitals/), a performance initiative by Google, provides us a set of rules, concepts and metrics in order to serve users with the best web experience possible.
 Performance measuring in the past has often landed in the domain of engineers.
 However with the introduction of Web Vitals, site owners can now gain an understanding of the performance impacts and shortcomings of their sites without a deep understanding of web technologies.
 Web Vitals aim to simplify understanding and provide pertinent guidance to site owners and engineers alike in order to optimize user experience.

-At 10up, we closely monitor [Core Web Vitals](https://web.dev/vitals/#core-web-vitals) (a subset of Web Vitals) during development which was introduced in June 2021 into Google's ranking algorithm.
+At Kanopi, we closely monitor [Core Web Vitals](https://web.dev/vitals/#core-web-vitals) (a subset of Web Vitals) during development which was introduced in June 2021 into Google's ranking algorithm.
 Ensuring healthy Web Vitals throughout the build and/or maintenance is of paramount importance and requires a shift not only in how we go about building components, but in maintaining a high level of quality across overall user experience.

 ### Cross Discipline Approach
-At 10up we acknowledge that achieving healthy Web Vitals across the board is not siloed to one discipline.
+At Kanopi we acknowledge that achieving healthy Web Vitals across the board is not siloed to one discipline.
 Ensuring healthy Web Vitals requires a cross discipline approach spanning Front-end Engineering, Web Engineering, Systems, Audience and Revenue and Visual Design.

 As defined by Google, the 3 Core Web Vitals are currently: